At any stage after filing your trade mark application you may apply for an amendment.

 Timing of amendments

-The rules for making amendments to your trade mark application vary, depending on whether you make them before or after the details of your application have been published.
+The rules for making amendments to your trade mark application vary, depending on the nature of those amendments and when you wish to make them.

-Some of them are also time critical and you need to act upon them promptly.
+Some amendments are also time critical and you need to act upon them promptly.

 Amendments after registration